PQDNguyen/Javapractice/README.md

 # Javapractice
-Practicing Java (Now with more JR!)
+Practicing Java (Now with slightly more JR!)